openaps/AndroidAPSdocs/docs/CROWDIN/sv/Hardware/Libre2.rst

 Step 4: Configure AndroidAPS
 ==================================================
 * In AndroidAPS go to Config Builder > BG Source and check 'xDrip+'
-* If AndroidAPS does not receive BG values when phone is in airplane mode, use `Identify receiver` as describe on `xDrip+ settings page <../Configuration/xdrip.html#identifiziere-empfanger>`_.
+* If AndroidAPS does not receive BG values when phone is in airplane mode, use 'Identify receiver' as describe on `xDrip+ settings page <../Configuration/xdrip.html#identifiziere-empfanger>`_.

 Until now, using Libre 2 as BG source you cannot activate ‘Enable SMB always’ and ‘Enable SMB after carbs’ within SMB algorithm.
 The BG values of Libre 2 are not smooth enough to use it safely.
 See `Smoothing blood glucose data <../Usage/Smoothing-Blood-Glucose-Data-in-xDrip.html>`_ for more details.